 You’ve likely heard of HUD before, but how much do you know about it?
 If you’re in the process of buying a house, learning more about this government agency may benefit you during your search.

-It’s likely that you’ve heard of HUD before, but do you actually know what it is?
-If you’re in the market for a new home, it can be very useful for you to get to know more about this government agency.
-HUD provides many opportunities for home buyers – knowing what they are and how they work can save you tens of thousands of dollars.
-Read on to learn more about this agency and the homes that they have to offer to determine whether purchasing one is right for you.
+HUD provides many opportunities for home buyers.
+And knowing what those opportunities are and how they work may save you tens of thousands of dollars.
+Read on to learn more about HUD and the homes they offer to determine whether purchasing one is right for you.

 What Is HUD?

 HUD is an acronym for the Department of Housing and Urban Development, a government agency established in 1965 by President Lyndon B. Johnson as part of a nationwide effort to combat poverty.
 Through its federal policies and programs, HUD works to ensure all individuals in urban areas have access to quality housing that is safe and affordable.